jilly477/jilly477/README.md

 ### Hey! 👋
  My name is Jilly and I am currently a software engineering student at the University of Waterloo.
 I find myself to be a curious person, always looking for new opportunities to learn, grow, and further develop my skills and interests!
 As of right now, I am trying to learn more about web development so I have been taking courses on HTML, CSS, Javascript, and React.

- - 🌱 I am recently worked at [Bell Canada](https://www.bell.ca/) as a Student Engineer
+ - 🌱 I am currently working at [Dematic](https://www.dematic.com/en-us/) as a DiQ Virtual Developer
- - 🔭 I recently volunteered as a web developer for [PuMP](https://pumprofessionals.org/) where we are building their new website using React
+ - 🔭 I volunteered as a web developer for [PuMP](https://pumprofessionals.org/) where we are building their new website using React
  - ⚡ Using Bootstrap Studio to develop a website for Bridge to Badminton: a federally registered non-profit organization
  - 📫 How to reach me: jillyxsong@gmail.com